The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Comparison with experimental data

 \subsection{Inclusive jet substructure}

-In this subsection, we present the results of groomed observables for inclusive jets.
+In this section, we present the results of groomed observables for inclusive jets.
 The initial hard processes for the simulations were generated using the \textsc{pythiagun} module with \texttt{HardQCD:all=on}.